 How to: Eat a Chocolate Bar

 Eating a well-made chocolate bar is not just about taste.
-Quality dark and milk chocolate bars invite all five senses to the experience them.
+Quality dark and milk chocolate bars invite all five senses to experience them.
 Here’s a guide to eating and appreciating fine chocolate bars!

 Beauty matters.
 If you love the wrapper, respect that the aesthetic pleasure it offers you is a genuine aspect of the bar.
 Plus you learn a lot about the values of the chocolate maker from what is depicted and written on the label.